-- 1. Third, fourth and fifth tardy detention.
-Failure to serve a detention may result in a one day In-School Restriction - 2.
-Sixth and seventh tardy Wednesday School or Saturday School.
-Failure to serve Wednesday School or Saturday School will result in a one day of In-school Restriction (ISR), - 3.
-Eight or more tardies possible loss of driving privileges, Saturday school or possible court referrals.
+- 1. Fifth, Sixth, Seventh Tardy Detention.
+Failure to serve a detention may result in a Wednesday School - 2.
+Eighth & Ninth Tardy Wednesday School.
+Failure to serve a Wednesday School may result in an ISR - 3.
+Ten or More Tardies ISR or loss of driving privileges.
+May result in possible court referrals